Wind Energy Basics

 Indiana Sales Tax Incentive for Electrical Generating Equipment: equipment, machinery, and tools used in the production of renewable electricity are eligible for this exemption.

-The Rural Energy for America Program (REAP) provides grants and loans for energy efficiency and renewable energy projects in rural communities and on farms.
+The Rural Energy for America Program (REAP): provides agricultural producers and rural businesses with grants and loans for energy efficiency and renewable energy projects.
 Contact your local USDA office for more information.

 Residential Renewable Energy Tax Credit: Tax credit of 30% of cost with no upper limit.
 Applies to small wind turbines with a nameplate capacity of no more than 100 kilowatts.
 This tax credit includes installation costs.
-Expiration: December 31, 2016.
-Learn more here.
+Expiration: December 31, 2021.